replicatedhq/replicated-field-labs/doc/single-player.md

 ======================

-This guide will walk you through running all the labs on your own
+This guide will walk you through running all the labs on your own.

+You should probably skim through [the architecture outline](./architecture.md) first.

 ## 1. Prerequisites